katherinetuter/converter/README.md

 # Temperature Converter

-Temperature converter

-Setup

-These commands are a helpful quick start.
-You may choose to ignore them completely and create your own directory structure.
-If you choose to use this recommendation, just copy the commands below.
-It doesn't matter what directory you are currently in.

-mkdir -p ~/workspace/exercises/the-static-web/converter && cd $_
-touch index.html
-touch converter.js
 Instructions

 Write a program that will convert a temperature from fahrenheit to celsius, or from celsius to fahrenheit.